 At the Law Office of Dennis R. Vetrano, Jr., LLC, our attorneys fully comprehend the challenges in custody agreements.
 We have more than 75 years of collective experience helping parents overcome child custody obstacles.

-Discuss your custody case with one of our attorneys in a free consultation.
+Discuss your custody case with one of our attorneys in a consultation.
 Call (845) 605-4330 to schedule.